Trường Chinh: Leader of student movement

 In the midst of the political and social transition in Indochina, particularly the spread of French educational system in the nineteenth century.
 Trường Chinh was sent to educate in the French school, which was the starting point for his political movement.
 In 1923, he was sent to Thành Chung secondary school, the first secondary school for the local people and taught in the Western educational system, located in Nam Định province.
 In the school, Trường Chinh was inspired by the French philosophers’ works such as Jean-Jacque Rousseau and Montesquieu as well as the French Revolution and the 1911 Revolution.
 In Nam Định, he lived with a poor labour family who worked in the industrial factory.
 His childhood experience urged him to set up a student movement with his schoolmates, Nguyễn Văn Hoan, Đặng Châu Tệ, Phạm Năng Độ, Nguyễn Khắc Lương, and Nguyễn Đức Cảnh.
 This group, later on, joined the student movement in Tonkin.
 They published newspapers in order to spread their thoughts on the anti-colonial movement.

-In 1925, when Phan Bồi Châu, the respectful nationalist, was captured in China and brought back to Vietnam, Trường Chinh was in the second year in high school.
-He joined the nationalist movement and printed leaflets together with his friends demanding the release of Phan Bồi Châu.
+In 1925, when Phan Bội Châu, the respectful nationalist, was captured in China and brought back to Vietnam, Trường Chinh was in the second year in high school.
+He joined the nationalist movement and printed leaflets together with his friends demanding the release of Phan Bội Châu.
 This was the first time he personally participated in a political movement.
 His second involvement was a year after that.
 In 1926, the death of Phan Chu Trinh (Phan Châu Trinh), the well-known nationalist, led to the huge protests all over Vietnam.
 Trường Chinh and his schoolmates asked a permission from the local authority to organize a mourning for Phan Chu Trinh.

 Trường Chinh became the head of the student movement in Nam Định and cooperated with other schools.
 Not only students but peasants, labourers, and villagers numbering more than ten thousand also participated in the Phan Chu Trinh commemoration.
 The gathering turned violent and, as a result, Trường Chinh and other student leaders were taken away by the police together with more than 200 people.
 After this event, the French colonial administrators kept an eye on him.
 He quit school in Nam Định.
 After that, he did self-study and passed the secondary school level exam.
 He moved to Hanoi to pursue his study in Indochinese trade college (trường Cao đẳng Thương mại Đông Dương).
 In Ha Noi, he still focused on political movement with his friends from Nam Định and wrote for newspapers.